jvitku/demonodes/README.md

 		version             = '0.0.1-SNAPSHOT'
 		group               = 'ctu.hanns'

-4. Recompile the Nengoros project by running:
+3. Recompile and reinstall the Nengoros project by running:

 		./tool -nf

+4. If you want to launch Nengo from class files, add new dependency to the `simulator-ui/nengo` (and `nengo-cl`) scripts.
+That is e.g. to the local maven repository:

+		NODES=$NODES:$HOME/.m2/repository/org/hanns/projectTemplate/0.0.1-SNAPSHOT/projectTemplate-0.0.1-SNAPSHOT.jar

 #### Launch your Nodes from the Nengo Simulator